 The ‘Black Lives Matter’ movement and recent tragedies, along with the latest news and media, have had a huge impact on the conversations we are having at home with our children.
 For a lot of parents, they are reaching out online and to other parents for advice, to learn about the movement and how to approach these conversations with their children.
-Here’s how to raise anti-racist children and some resources to help.
+Here’s how to discuss with children discrimination, particularly racism and some resources to help.

 Learn the Facts Yourself